 Well, for the people living in specific U.S. states or territories who opt for turkey as the main fare for Christmas dinner, these tidbits of “lingo knowledge” may come as a surprise : The use of the word, “dressing” as a turkey-dinner prepping term for that breaded mixture that goes inside the bird is more popular than “stuffing” in some parts of the U.S.

 Indeed, that breaded concoction many of us love to eat can include cranberries, spices, or other ingredients like sausage.
-And it can also be sauced in apple for a slightly sweet or tart taste to tempt the tastebuds into consuming more tasty morsels on Christmas.
+And it can also be sauced in apple for a slightly sweet or tart taste to tempt the taste buds into consuming more tasty morsels on Christmas.

 As a Marylander, that breaded mixture prepped for that “Butterball®” turkey, or for that game meat of turkey that was delivered from that special — local farm of choice — is called stuffing.
 While “dressing” is considered a strictly Southern term according to Epicurious.com, the differences in these two turkey filling terms can be distinct.
 There can also be pockets of turkey cooking people in many states who use a term, not called stuffing or dressing.
 Yes, “filling” has been noted as a term to used by turkey prepping cooks just north of the Mason-Dixon line in some parts of Pennsylvania.

-As for those breaded concoctions known as stuffing mixes that you can purchase in the box (Stove Top Stuffing Mix, for Turkey, 6 oz), or the bag (Pepperidge Farm Herb Stuffing Mix, 14 Oz.), there seems to be no debate that “stuffing” is the term of choice for many turkey dinner preppers based on my research, which involved sifting through many different stuffing mixes lisited on Amazon.com.
-As an aside, maybe Amazon.com will create a dash button specifically for boxed and bagged turkey stuffing reordering, because I just can’t find one!
+), there seems to be no debate that “stuffing” is the term of choice for many turkey dinner preppers based on my research, which involved sifting through many different stuffing mixes listed on Amazon.com.
+As an aside, maybe Amazon.com will create a novel mechanism for boxed and/or bagged turkey stuffing reordering, because I can’t find one, presently!

 However, if a lively discussion concerning some key differences between terms like stuffing and dressing don’t end up piquing one’s fancy a few hours before Christmas Dinner is served up, that tasty topic about the best dessert options to enjoy after dinner, just might!